tryshchenko/js-news-bot/readme.md

 ## TL;DR
-This bot parses websites with javascript news and delivers them to telegram channel. https://t.me/js_amb - join JS Ambassador channel on the telegram to subscribe to that news.
+This bot parses websites with javascript news and delivers them to telegram channel. https://t.me/js_amb - join **NaNdefined** channel on the telegram to subscribe to that news.
 Join our development chat in telegram! https://t.me/joinchat/F3IFJxGnADPIh5MK2wvDlg